Chapter 1: Blue Horizons

 Sniffing, Lucy made her way to the kitchen entrance and opened the door, looking around at the half-empty pantry.
 She entered and began to show herself around the fridge, taking out all the food and placing it on the counter.
 As she closed the fridge door, she noticed a, timid, chubby boy with pink hair and blue, round framed glasses, hiding in the corner.

 Lucy shrugged her shoulders, and took a look at her soon-to-be meal, frowning. "...Gah... bread, bread, bread, meat, more bread...
 Oh look, cherry pie...
 Eesh, no wonder she's a sight for sore eyes; no one eats bread all the time and walks away from it...
-Well, at least there's no rat in- Oh! ~ But they do have some red wine!
-But... then again-"
+Well, at least there's no rat in- Why don't they have water?!
+Are they trying die of malnutrition?!
+What idiot's own nothing but bread and wine!?"

 The boy looked at her warily from the corner.
 Who is she...?
 A pirate?
 A bounty hunter?
 Maybe she's a Marine and she's here to rescue me!?
 N-no...!
 Don't delude yourself Coby... even if she was, you're their cabin boy.
 Even though you were forced into being one...
 I suppose I'd still be called a pirate...
 But maybe...-